fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 ## Helm repositories

-The Helm repository chart source is defined as follows in the `.spec` of a `HelmRelease`, all listed fields are mandatory:
+The Helm repository chart source is defined as follows in the `.spec` of a `HelmRelease`.
+All listed fields are mandatory:

 ```yaml
 spec: